 With just over a week left to go, Team Brennan still has another $36k left to reach their fundraising goal of $100k.
 Will you join me in doing my small part to help them reach that goal?

-Through March 10th, Kate L Photography will match up to $200 in donations for Team Brennan.
-Please forward your donation confirmation email to kate@kateLphotography.com so I can match your donation!
+Through March 10th, Kate L Photography will be matching donations for Team Brennan.
+Please forward your donation confirmation email to kate@kateLphotography.com so I can match it!

 I’ll let Denise tell you a little bit more: